ryanflorence/ember-tools/README.md

 - Models will always be singular.
 - Sub-directories will be created for you if they don't exist.
-- Files will be overwritten **without warning** (for now, anyway).

-## Roadmap

-- some refactoring and unit tests (its pretty much a bunch of integration tests right now)
-- travis-ci
-- baked in testing and generated tests
-- support for custom application namespace (instead of just `App`)
-- warn before overwriting a file
-- build application.js to optional path
-- emblem.js templates
-- AMD generators/build
-- ES6 module generators/build
-- Build on top of Yeoman

 ## License and Copyright